SimpleFinance/pipewelder/README.md

 ...
 ```

-The `values.json` file in each pipeline directory specifies some metadata
+The `values.json` file in each pipeline directory specifies parameter values
-(a name and description for the pipeline) along with parameter values
+that are used modify the template definition
-that can be used to modify the template definition.
+including the S3 paths for inputs, outputs, and logs.
-Those parameter values include the S3 paths for inputs, outputs, and logs.
+Some of these values are used directly by Pipewelder as well.

 A [`ShellCommandActivity`](http://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-object-shellcommandactivity.html) in the template definition simply looks for an executable file named `run` and executes it.
-`run` is where you put the main logic for your pipeline.
+`run` is the entry point for whatever work you want your pipeline to do.

 Often, your `run` executable will be a wrapper script to execute a variety of similar tasks.
 When that's the case, use the `tasks` subdirectory to hold these definitions.